forsaken-heart24/HorizonUX/README.md

 You are free to use this project for personal or commercial purposes, but please provide proper credit.
 Failure to do so may violate the **GNU General Public License v3 (GPL-3.0)**.

+## ⚖️ Licensing
+You can check that out in the website mentioned below the about section of this project.

 ---